Google Algorithm Update 2024: December Spam Update

 That said, Google has confirmed that the new reputation-policy will now affect all third-party content.
 Only the content that tries to manipulate the rankings without the site owner’s oversight will see the impact.

-This policy update follows various updates, including a core update in March and subsequent spam updates.
+This policy update follows various updates, including a Google core update in March and subsequent spam updates.
 Google plans to enforce this policy automatically and manually, ensuring only those misusing the system are impacted.

 For more details on what constitutes site reputation abuse and the acceptable forms of third-party content under this new policy, visit Google’s official documentation here and here.